ordo-one/package-frostflake/README.md

 # swift-frostflake

-High performance unique ID generator for Swift inspired by [Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake) which is aimed for a distributed system setup with a medium level of active entities (hundreds) that independently should be able to generate unique identifiers.
+High performance unique ID generator for Swift inspired by [Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake) with a few small tweaks aimed for a distributed system setup with a medium level of active entities (hundreds) that independently should be able to generate unique identifiers.

-It takes a slightly different approach to minimize generation overhead while still keeping the trait of being _roughly sorted_ and allowing for distributed generation.
+It takes a slightly different approach to minimize generation overhead.

-One key difference compared to Snowflake is that Frostflake can use a frozen point in time repeatedly until running out of keyspace for it, which avoid getting the current time for every id generated.
+One key difference compared to Snowflake is that Frostflake uses a frozen point in time repeatedly until running out of generation identifier for it, which avoids getting the current time for every id generated - it will update that frozen time point for every 1K generated identifiers, so for medium-flow generation the timestamp will periodically be updated to keep somewhat of a temporal sorting across services most of the time - with the aim that the unique identifier should be suitable as e.g. a database key.

-Optionally Frostflake can get the point in time from the client generating the ID, for use cases when a timestamp was generated external to Frostflake anyway, see the API documentation for details.

-The main point with those two optional approaches is to not have to generate a timestamp for each id, while still keeping things time sorted within the span of each new point in time by help of the sequence number - such that the identifier will be suitable as e.g. a database key.

-Worth noting is that when using a frozen point in time, the time sorting characteristic will be temporally local per producer only.

 # Adding dependencies
 To add to your project: